How to Handle an Office Romance

 Tips for Handling an Office Romance

 Be very, very certain.
 Before entering into a relationship, make sure it's the real deal.
-Are you bonding over an intense project requiring late night at work or shared frustration at a boss, or do you have a connection that extends beyond the office?
+Are you bonding over an intense project requiring late nights at work or shared frustration at a boss, or do you have a connection that extends beyond the office?
 Make sure you know the answer to that question before beginning a romantic relationship.

 Maintain decorum and professionalism.
 Don't let a romantic relationship affect the quality and efficiency of your work.
 Bottom line: You don't have to keep your relationship a secret, but you don't want to have it so on display that it makes your colleagues uncomfortable.
 Plus, if there is evidence that an office romance is affecting work, one or both of you may be asked to end your romance or, worse yet, find another job.

-Beyond avoiding public displays of affection at the office, also be aware that co-workers may be on the lookout for bias.
-You never want your co-worker to think, "Joanne is just agreeing with Jose's plan because they're dating."
+Be aware that coworkers may be on the lookout for bias.
+You never want a coworker to think, "Joanne is just agreeing with Jose's plan because they're dating."
 Avoid sitting next to each other in meetings, having lunch together daily, or acting in general as a unit.
-And, do not send personal emails using your work account.
+Also, do not send personal messages using your work email or chat client.

 Avoid dating someone in a higher or lower position.
 Office politics and hierarchy should be top-of-mind, particularly when it comes to office romances.
-Choosing an entanglement with a co-worker —especially one at a different seniority level—could dramatically affect your salary or movement within your company.
+Choosing an entanglement with a coworker—especially one at a different seniority level—could dramatically affect your salary or movement within your company.

 Address issues after-hours.
 Never, ever fight or argue at work.
 Any personal disagreements should be dealt with outside the office.

 Plan for the worst.
-Agree at the beginning of the relationship how you will handle a potential break up.
+Agree at the beginning of the relationship how you will handle a potential breakup.
 Avoid, at all costs, a messy breakup.
-It isn't just you and your partner that are involved, it's your entire office and the future of the company's dating policy.
+It isn't just you and your partner who are involved, it's your entire office and the future of the company's dating policy.

 Consider leaving the company.
 If the relationship does get serious, one member should consider a new position outside the company.
 That way, you can separate your career paths from the relationship.